teknopaul/adj/readme.md

 - CDJ mixing requires alsa sync (`-y`).
 - Some future version may implement times that attempt to predict alsa restart latency, its technically possible but fiddly.
 - `libadj` is written in C and CPU usage on my laptop is minimal, even when running it uses less CPU than many idle applications.
-- syncing based on the arrival of UDP packets naturally has latency involved.
+- Syncing based on the arrival of UDP packets naturally has latency involved.
 - My XDJ-1000s mk1s cant keep time to millisecond resolution, my (newer) XDJ-700s seem to do a better job.

 ## Bugs